Contributing to a Better Future for Americans

 USA-IT

 United to Safeguard America from Illegal Trade is a public education initiative to combat black market trade.
 Supported by a coalition of national and state brand enforcement experts, law enforcement agencies, and leading business organizations, the campaign provides information and training programs for local officials, law enforcement, and thought leaders.
-This information brings public awareness of illegal trade, as well as the severe consequences inflicted on states and municipalities by black market profiteers.
-Learn how we are working with other brands to combat illegal trade in your state.
+This information brings public awareness of illegal trade and the severe consequences inflicted on states and municipalities by black market profiteers.
+Learn how we are working with other organizations to combat illegal trade in your state.

 News